MicrosoftDocs/visualstudio-docs/docs/profiling/flame-graph.md

 ![Screenshot showing Flame Graph with tooltips displayed.](./media/vs-2022/flame-graph-tooltips.png "Flame Graph with tooltips displayed")

-For a tutorial that shows using the flame graph, see [Beginner's guide to optimizing code](../profiling/optimize-code-using-profiling-tools.md).
+For a tutorial that shows how to improve performance using the flame graph, see [Beginner's guide to optimizing code](../profiling/optimize-code-using-profiling-tools.md).

 ## Investigate hot paths